 With Maria Cross, MSc MBant CNHC

 A nutritional therapy consultation isn’t just about finding out how to eat healthily.
-There are plenty of websites that provide good information on the subject.
+There are plenty of websites that provide good information on the subject (some not so good, in truth).
 So why book a consultation?

 Most of my clients come to see me because they have long-standing health issues that have defied the usual routes: medicines haven’t helped, and test results have proven inconclusive.
 Often, my clients have lived with their symptoms for years and even accepted that they are in some way normal for them.